ganeshvannam/tinyllama-clinical-assistant-/README.md

 ## 📁 Files in This Repository
 - `Clinical Assistant.ipynb` – Final code notebook
-- `clinical_assistant.pdf` – Slides used for the project presentation
+- `Final_Presentaion.pdf` – Slides used for the project presentation
 - `video_link.txt` – YouTube link to our recorded demo
 - `Datasets.zip` – Patient health data used to personalize responses
 - `Progress Report 1.pdf` – Initial proposal and planning